luau-lang/luau/docs/_pages/performance.md

 The mechanism works by directly invoking a highly specialized and optimized implementation of a builtin function from the interpreter core loop without setting up a stack frame and omitting other work; additionally, some fastcall specializations are partial in that they don't support all types of arguments, for example all `math` library builtins are only specialized for numeric arguments, so calling `math.abs` with a string argument will fall back to the slower implementation that will do string->number coercion.

 As a result, builtin calls are very fast in Luau - they are still slightly slower than core instructions such as arithmetic operations, but only slightly so.
-The set of fastcall builtins is slowly expanding over time and as of this writing contains `assert`, `type`, `typeof`, `rawget`/`rawset`/`rawequal`, all functions from `math` and `bit32`, and some functions from `string` and `table` library.
+The set of fastcall builtins is slowly expanding over time and as of this writing contains `assert`, `type`, `typeof`, `rawget`/`rawset`/`rawequal`, `getmetatable`/`setmetatable`, all functions from `math` and `bit32`, and some functions from `string` and `table` library.

-> Note: The partial specialization mechanism is cute in that for `assert`, it only specializes on truthy conditions; hopefully performance of `assert(false)` isn't crucial for most code!
+Some builtin functions have partial specializations that reduce the cost of the common case further.
+Notably:

+- `assert` is specialized for cases when the assertion return value is not used and the condition is truthy; this helps reduce the runtime cost of assertions to the extent possible
+- `bit32.extract` is optimized further when field and width selectors are constant
+- `select` is optimized when the second argument is `...`; in particular, `select(x, ...)` is O(1) when using the builtin dispatch mechanism even though it's normally O(N) in variadic argument count.

+Some functions from `math` library like `math.floor` can additionally take advantage of advanced SIMD instruction sets like SSE4.1 when available.

 In addition to runtime optimizations for builtin calls, many builtin calls can also be constant-folded by the bytecode compiler when using aggressive optimizations (level 2); this currently applies to most builtin calls with constant arguments and a single return value.
+For builtin calls that can not be constant folded, compiler assumes knowledge of argument/return count (level 2) to produce more efficient bytecode instructions.

 ## Optimized table iteration